 In my opinion, unless we truly experience Lent, Easter is not nearly as great a celebration, but for many who have never been exposed to the “real” church calendar, the idea may seem somewhat foreign.

 Here are some simple ways to help your church experience Lent.
 Perhaps, if this is your first year doing so, you will select just one or two things.
 Some ideas you may keep in your plans for next year.
+I will adding to and updating these resources in the coming weeks.

 - Prepare a 40-day (or 46-day) Lenten devotional or even a Holy Week (8-day) devotional for the entire congregation to share.
 You can assign various members of the body to write the devotionals to make it more personal for your church.